Pet Allergy & Dermatology

 What can cause and relieve allergies in my dog?

-There are four general types of allergens: insect, inhalant, contact, and food.
+There are four general types of allergens: insect, inhalant, contact and food.

 Insect.
 The main insect allergy is to flea saliva.
 Just one flea bite can cause a severe allergic reaction called FAD (flea allergy dermatitis).
 Intense itching, particularly at the base of the tail, can result in loss of hair and even infection when scratching breaks the skin.
 Talk to your veterinarian about strategies for protecting your dog against fleas.
 After all, prevention is the best medicine!